 Currently, Sinha has been researching sound production using machine learning and AI with an ear to uncovering new strategies and avenues of story creation.
 This research has been presented in a number of international conferences held by NeurIPS, the Royal Antropological Institute, Carleton University, NoiseFloor UK, and others, and resulted in numerous exhibitions including multiple audio and media commissions by Toronto’s Museum of Contemporary Art.
 He has taught seminars and courses at the National Theatre School of Canada, York University, the University of Toronto, the Stratford Festival and other institutions, and is an external Research Fellow at Carleton University's Research Centre for Sound, Music and Society in Canada and the York University Sensorium lab.

-Sinha is a nominee for the 2022 Louis Applebaum Composer’s Award, an Ontario Arts Council biennial award which in 2022 focuses on composers for media.
+Sinha is the 2023 Louis Applebaum Composer’s Award laureate.
+The Ontario Arts Foundation/Ontario Arts Council biennial award focuses on composers for media in 2023.

 - Sonic arts